TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 > ➡️ This ensures that in event of buffer overflows, the action would be to block further buffering and prevent unbounded memory usage.

 </br>

+I had to make some provisions for the max queue length limit and max time interval between the two subsequent retries for the file buffers

 The logs are now "processed"